j-chou/uiuc_math_sankey/README.md

-**Visualizations of math professor research interests and collaboratinos at the University of Illinois at Urbana-Champaign.**
+**UIUC Math Visualizations**

-*The bipartite diagram is currently based only on uploaded arxiv papers for each professor.*
+Bipartite diagram and network showing math professor research interests and collaborations at the University of Illinois at Urbana-Champaign.
+Currently the visuals are based only on uploaded arxiv papers for each professor.
+We provide data and the scripts for scraping the data.